Using a geometric lens to find k disjoint shortest paths: Lower bounds for

 Using this, we can now prove that~$G$ contains a multi-colored clique~$C \subseteq V$ of size at most~$k$ if and only if there are~$2k$ shortest and pairwise disjoint paths in~$G'$ that connect~$(s_i,t_i)_{i\in[2k]}$.

 ``$\Rightarrow$:'' Given the multicolored clique~$C$, we select the following paths in~$G'$: For each vertex~$v \in C$, we take the two paths~$P_v$ and $Q_v$.
 As shown above these are shortest paths.
-It remains to show that they are pairwise disjoint: By construction, any two selected paths~$P_{v_i}, Q_{v_j}$ overlap in some vertex if and only if Condition~\ref{cond:same-color} or Condition~\ref{cond:different-color} is satisfied.
+It remains to show that they are pairwise disjoint: By construction, any two selected paths~$P_{v_i}, Q_{v_j}$ overlap in some vertex if and only if Condition~\eqref{cond:same-color} or Condition~\eqref{cond:different-color} is satisfied.
 Since~$v_i, v_j \in C$, it follows that~$\{v_i,v_j\} \in E$ for~$c(v_i) \neq c(v_j)$.
 Moreover, for~$c(v_i) = c(v_j)$, we have~$v_i = v_j$ since we take exactly one vertex per color into the clique.
 Thus, the paths are pairwise disjoint.

 ``$\Leftarrow$:'' Assume that $R_a$ is a shortest $s_a$-$t_a$-path for each $a \in [2k]$ and that these paths are pairwise disjoint.
-As previously shown, for each $a$ we have $R_a = P_v$ (if $a \leq k$) respectively $R_a = Q_v$ (if $a > k$) for some vertex $v$ with $c(v) = a$.
+As previously shown, for each $a$ we have $R_a = P_v$ (if $a \leq k$) or~$R_a = Q_v$ (if~$a > k$) for some vertex $v$ with $c(v) = a$.
 Further observe that for any $a \in [k]$,~$R_a$ and~$R_{k + a}$ correspond to the same vertex~$v$, i.e., $R_a = P_v$ and $R_{k+a} = Q_v$, since otherwise Condition~\ref{cond:same-color} would imply that these two paths intersect.
-Hence, the~$2k$ paths correspond to~$k$ vertices of $G$ and, due to Condition~\ref{cond:different-color}, it follows that these vertices form a clique in $G$.
+Hence, the~$2k$ paths correspond to~$k$ vertices of~$G$ and, due to Condition~\ref{cond:different-color}, it follows that these vertices form a clique in $G$.

-By observing that the provided reduction is also a parameterized reduction and the fact that \textsc{Multicolored Clique} is W[1]-hard~\cite{CFK+15}, we obtain the W[1]-hardness of \kDSP with respect to~$k$.
-This shows the first part of the theorem. \end{proof}
+By observing that the provided reduction is a parameterized reduction and the fact that \textsc{Multicolored Clique} is W[1]-hard~\cite{CFK+15}, we obtain the first part of the theorem, that is, the W[1]-hardness of \kDSP{} with respect to~$k$.
+The second part of the theorem follows as there is no $f(k)\cdot n^{o(k)}$-time algorithm for MCC~\cite{chen2006strong} (unless the ETH fails) and the number of terminal pairs in the \textsc{$2k$-DSP} instance depends linearly on $k$. \end{proof}

+Note that all edges in the previous reduction are only ever used ``from~$s_i$ to~$t_i$''.
+Thus, we can easily modify the reduction by directing all edges in this way to also show W[1]-hardness with respect to~$k$ for the directed variant.
+Moreover, by replacing each vertex~$u$ by two vertices~$u^{\iin}$ and~$u^{\oout}$ where~$u^{\iin}$ is incident to all incoming arcs and~$u^{\oout}$ is incident to all outgoing arcs of~$u$ (and adding the arc~$(u^{\iin},u^{\oout})$), we also get the same hardness for the variant where we ask for edge-disjoint~\mbox{$s_i$-$t_i$-paths} instead of vertex disjoint paths.